 In 1963 Kyoto University’s Center for Southeast Asian Studies, or CSEAS, established in Bangkok a permanent office to support academic exchanges not only with Thailand but with the whole of the Southeast Asian region.
 With more than 6 decades serving as a bridge between the University and ASEAN, the Center constitutes the oldest attempt of its kind among all Japanese universities.

 International engagement at Kyoto University has continued to expand and consolidate, ensuring new opportunities and spaces for educational interaction and innovation in research.

-As of March 2020, three university-wide Overseas Centers support regional cooperation: the ASEAN Center , established in 2014 in Bangkok, Thailand; the European Center , established in 2014 in Heidelberg, Germany; and the North American Center , established in 2018 in Washington DC, USA.
+Currently, three university-wide Overseas Centers support regional cooperation: the ASEAN Center , established in 2014 in Bangkok, Thailand; the European Center , established in 2014 in Heidelberg, Germany; and the North American Center , established in 2018 in Washington DC, USA.
 The San Diego Liaison Office was established in 2017 in order to enhance research collaboration on the West Coast of the United States, while the Kyoto University Africa Office in Addis Ababa, Ethiopia was approved as an Overseas Office in 2019 aiming to organically connect research, education, and social service activities of the KyotoU departments actively working in Africa, and to further expand cooperative relationships with universities, research institutions, and international organizations in the region.

 The main roles and functions of the Overseas Centers and Offices include (but are not limited to):

 - Collect and share scientific data and technical information